TCA Peel Results: How Strengths and Layers Affect Your Skin

 TCA Chemical Peel Strengths Explained

-TCA peels are categorized by concentration, but concentration alone does not determine depth.
+Here we categorized TCA peels by types and concentrations, but types and concentrations alone do not determine depth.
 Application technique and layering matter just as much.

 TCA ~10–20% (Light Peel)